grolig/pv281/slides/10-wasm.md

 It's a **binary instruction format** for a (virtual) stack-based state machine.
 Compilers (for languages such as C, C++ or Rust) can target this intermediate language.

-The **instructions are then interpreted** by the web browser.
+The **instructions are then executed** by the web browser.
 WASM can run alongside existing JavaScript.
 WASM code runs in a sandboxed environment.

 For more information, see [the WebAssembly specification](https://webassembly.github.io/spec/core/index.html).